Template File: /srv/users/bordersdistillery/apps/borders-distillery/public/wp-content/themes/bordersdistillery2017/page.php | Template Hierarchy

-In the Spirit Still, the Low Wine is heated, and once again undergoes a process of purification, and sees further concentration of alcohol and desirable flavours.
+In the Spirit Still, the Low Wine is heated, and once again undergoes a process of purification, seeing further concentration of alcohol strength and desirable flavours.
 As the liquid spirit emerges from the Condenser, the distillers pay careful attention to its characteristics.
 The first liquid off the still is referred to as the Heads – it contains unwanted flavour elements and is collected to be redistilled later.
 The tail end of the distillation is called Feints and is treated the same.

 Between the Heads and Feints lies the Heart – the perfect balance of alcohol concentration and desirable flavour elements.
 The Heart is collected in the Spirit Safe and its characteristics carefully noted.
 It is now what we call New Make Spirit and is around 71% ABV.

 The New Make Spirit now begins the slow process of maturation.
 It is transferred into oak barrels where it will mellow over time and take on new nuances of flavour depending on the type, age, shape, and storage conditions of the barrel.
 Over the years, each barrel is assessed regularly to see how the spirit is developing and to understand when it might be ready for bottling.

 New Make Spirit must be matured in Scotland, in oak barrels, for a minimum of 3 years and 1 day before it is allowed to be called Scotch Whisky.